-All communications with patients and anyone else involved in the patients care pathway, e.g. GP or person acting on the patient's behalf, whether verbal or written, must be informative clear and concise.
-The communications must be accessible in formats and language to meet patient needs in line with the Accessible Information Standard.
+Communication with patients and anyone else involved in the patients care pathway, e.g. GP or person acting on the patient's behalf, whether verbal or written, must be informative, clear and concise.
+This must be provided in line with the Accessible Information Standard.
 This covers outcome letters as well as appointment letters.
-Copies of all correspondence with the patient will be kept in the patient's clinical notes or stored electronically for auditing purpose.
+Copies of all correspondence with the patient will be kept in the patient's clinical notes or stored electronically for audit purpose.